 In general, we follow the "by fair means" principle for mountaineering and biking: the activities shown in our films and pictures should be “self-powered” to the greatest extent possible without artificial/ technical aids such as lifts or helicopters.

-So, for example, our bikers do not ride off trail through pristine natural settings, but rather stay on existing trails.
-They also behave respectfully toward pedestrians.
+So, for example, our bikers do not ride off-trail through pristine natural settings, but rather stay on designated trails.
+They also behave respectfully toward hikers.
 Our ski tourers adhere to the recommendations of the DAV campaign "Natürlich auf Tour" and steer clear of sensitive habitats such as environmentally protected or conservation areas.

 There were no violations of these regulations and voluntary codes during the reporting period.